cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 }
 ```

-Finally, the react component
+Finally, the React component.

-At the start of this component is the most important part of our application.
+At the start of this component is the most important part of our application: the useActionhook.

-Here, we use the 'useActions' hook, this hook returns an array with 3 elements
+This hook returns an array with 3 elements:

-- event: this contains all the information about any observation, reward, or message we've recieved this tick, we will use this to see what moves we and the computer played
+- event: this contains all the information about any observation, reward, or message we've received this tick.
+We will use this to see what plays we and the computer made.

-- startTrial: this is a function which takes no arguments, and is a very simple way to start a new trial with our player actor
+- startTrial: this is a function which takes no arguments, and is a very simple way to start a new trial with our player actor.

-- sendAction: this is a funciton which takes an argument of type 'Action', this class can be imported from data_pb.js, but we'll see that later in this tutorial.
+- sendAction: this is a function which takes an argument of type 'Action'.
+This class can be imported from data_pb.js, but we'll see that later in this tutorial.

-This hook takes in 3 arguments, the first being
+This hook takes in 3 arguments:

-- cogSettings: this is what's imported from CogSettings.js, it provides all the relevant information about data.proto to this hook so that it can function
+- cogSettings: this is what's imported from CogSettings.js.
+It provides all the relevant information about data.proto to this hook so that it can function.

-- actorName: the name of the human actor which this web client will be representing, this is defined in cogment.yaml
+- actorName: the name of the human actor which this web client will be representing.
+This is defined in cogment.yaml.

-- actorClass: the class of the human actor which this web client will be representing, this is defined in cogment.yaml
+- actorClass: the class of the human actor which this web client will be representing.
+This is defined in cogment.yaml.

 ```jsx
 export const App = () => {